 Former St. Thomas head coach Desma Thomas Bateast joined the USF women’s basketball staff in July of 2013, filling head coach Jose Fernandez’s staff and she taking on the role of assistant coach and recruiting coordinator.

-The Bulls will be Thomas Bateast’s fifth stop in her coaching career, as the former WNBA guard has spent time at St. Thomas, FIU, Rhode Island and Dillard University prior to joining USF.
+The Bulls are Thomas Bateast’s fifth stop in her coaching career, as the former WNBA guard has spent time at St. Thomas, FIU, Rhode Island and Dillard University prior to joining USF.
 The Bulls will make use of Thomas Bateast’s ability to evaluate talent and recruit, as well as her on-court instruction and strong knowledge of the game as they attempt to make a return trip to the NCAA Tournament in 2014.

 Prior to USF, Thomas Bateast spent seven seasons with the FIU women’s basketball program, working under head coach Cindy Russo and helping to develop All-American guard Jerica Coley.
 Under Thomas Bateast’s direction, Coley joined the 1,000-Point Club as a sophomore, becoming the sixth player in program history to achieve 1,000 career points in two seasons.
 Coley ended her career as one of the game’s most prolific scorers, setting FIU’s single season scoring record (840 points) in Thomas Bateast’s last season.
 Prior to her departure, Thomas Bateast witnessed her guard become the only player in FIU history to reach 2,000 points, 600 rebounds, 300 assists and 200 steals in her career, as a junior.